-As at 31 December 2020 SWE's solvency ratio was and is expected to remain well above regulatory requirements even if SWE's Risk Appetite Framework resulted in a capital reinforcement, which took place on 17 December 2020.
+As at 31 December 2021 SWE's solvency ratio was and is expected to remain well above internal and regulatory requirements.

 The capital management strategy is aligned to the requirements of the Lloyds Banking Group Capital Policy.
 Policy and procedures are operated within SWE to comply with the Group Capital Policy and these include: